-Body marking (i.e. your race number will be written on your arm and leg) will begin at or after 7:00 a.m. near the transition area.
+Body marking (i.e. your race number will be written on your arm and leg) will begin at or after 7:00 a.m. near the registration area.
 Body-marking will continue until the last athlete is numbered.
-Even if you have a late swim start time, we still ask that you arrive at the race site BEFORE the pre-race meeting .
+Even if you have a late swim start time, we still ask that you arrive at the race site BEFORE the pre-race meeting at 7:45 a.m.
+Pre-Race Meeting will be outside the Finish Arch (near the PA system.)
 When setting up your bike for a later swim start, please pay attention to the instructions of the transition marshals to ensure the area is clear.
 Athletes that have already started their race and are doing their transitions will have the “right-of-way” and you may be asked to wait until they are clear of the transition area before you are allowed to proceed.
 It is for your safety and security, that only competitors are allowed in the transition area.

--There will be a maximum of 4 swimmers per lane and once one swimmer exits the lane when finished their 250m, the next swimmer will be signaled to slip in that lane to start their swim.
+- There will be a maximum of 4 swimmers per lane and once one group of swimmers exits the lane when finished their 500m, the next group of 4 swimmers will be signaled to slip in that lane to start their swim.
 This is called the continuous feed.

--Please wait on deck with others with the same “heat letter” as you.
-Your “heat letter” will be given to you at race package pick-up and will be associated with your estimate swim time.
-You may “self-seed” (that means go with the swimmers that are closer to your swim speed) if you heat letter is incorrect.
-See Below*.
+- Please wait on deck with others with the same “heat letter” as you.
+Your “heat letter” will be associated with your estimate swim time and sometimes your last name, first initial.

--If your feet are being touched by a swimmer behind you, that is indicating that the faster swimmer (or more zealous swimmer) would like to pass you.
+- Passing is permitted but please try to pass swimmers at the wall and let the faster swimmer go in front of you.
+(Say “Thanks” when they let you go in front of you.)
+If your feet are being touched by a swimmer behind you, that is indicates that the faster swimmer (or more zealous swimmer) would like to pass you.
 Please stop at the wall and let them go ahead of you.

--Volunteers will count your laps.
+- Volunteers will count your laps to the best of their ability.
 When you see a flutter board dipped into the water by your lap counter as you approach the wall, that means you have 50m remaining.